SJSU272Lab/BloodLine/README.md

 <img src="https://github.com/SJSU272Lab/BloodLine/blob/master/BloodLine/Client_Side/Images/Screen%20Shot%202016-12-12%20at%2011.45.19%20PM.png" height="100%" width="100%" align="center"> <br/> <br/>

 ###As a Regulator at a Donation Camp:
---Create Blood Sample Template.<br/>--Update Sample Template with details of the blood.<br/>--Transfer amples to Blood Camps.<br/>
+--Create Blood Sample Template.<br/>--Update Sample Template with details of the blood.<br/>--Transfer sample to Blood Camp.<br/>

 ###As a Blood Camp representative:
---Receive the samples from the Blood Donation camps.<br/>--Update sample template with details of the blood.<br/>--Transfer the samples to the Blood Test Centres.
+--Receive the Blood Sample Template from the Regulator.<br/>--Update template with donor's blood details.<br/>--Transfer the sample to the Blood Test Centres.

 ###As a Blood Test Centre representative:
---Receive blood from the Blood Camps.<br/>--Update sample template with details of the blood.<br/>--Transfer samples for Blood Separation.
+--Receive Updated Blood Sample from the Blood Camp.<br/>--Update Sample with details of the blood after testing.<br/>--Transfer the samples to Blood Separation center.

 ###As a Blood Seperation representative:
---Receive blood from the Blood Test Centres.<br/>--Separate the blood plasma from the blood.<br/>--Transfer the samples to Blood Banks.
+--Receive Updated Blood Sample from the Blood Test Centre.<br/>--Separate the blood plasma from the blood.<br/>--Transfer the samples to Blood Bank.

 ###As a Blood Bank representative:
---Receive blood from the Blood Test Centres.<br/>--Transfer the samples to Hospitals.
+--Receive Updated Blood Sample from the Blood Separation Center.<br/>--Transfer the sample to Hospital.

 ###As a Hospital representative:
---Receive blood from the Blood Test Centres.<br/>--Update that the blood sample is consumed.
+--Receive Blood from the Blood Bank.<br/>--Consume Blood.

 ##Deliverables